xddxdd/blog/source/_posts/en/article/modify-computer/laptop-intel-nvidia-optimus-passthrough.lantian/index.md

           - But you likely don't need it anyway with a multi-thousand-dollar laptop.
         - Catastrophic for GPU passthrough
           - Since you only have one GPU, your host OS won't get to use any GPU when it is passed through.
-          - If you insist, you need to code your own switching scripts, and find your way to debug without any display output.
+          - If you insist, you need to code your own switching scripts and find your way to debug without any display output.
           - Try this if you are brave enough (YOLO!)

     - How to determine the actual scheme: